Glancy Prongay & Murray LLP, a Leading Securit... | INN

-Glancy Prongay & Murray LLP, a Leading Securities Fraud Law Firm, Announces Investigation of Champignon Brands Inc. on Behalf of Investors
+Glancy Prongay & Murray LLP, a Leading Securities Fraud Law Firm, Announces the Filing of a Securities Class Action on Behalf of Champignon Brands Inc. Investors

-Glancy Prongay & Murray LLP a leading national shareholder rights law firm, today announced that it has commenced an investigation on behalf of Champignon Brands Inc. investors concerning the Company’s possible violations of the federal securities laws.
-If you suffered a loss on your Champignon investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities …
+Glancy Prongay & Murray LLP a leading national shareholder rights law firm, announces that a class action lawsuit has been filed on behalf of investors who purchased or otherwise acquired Champignon Brands Inc. securities between March 27, 2020 and February 17, 2021 inclusive .
+Champignon investors have until June 9, 2021 to file a lead plaintiff motion.
+If you suffered a loss on your Champignon investments or would …

-Glancy Prongay & Murray LLP (“GPM”), a leading national shareholder rights law firm, today announced that it has commenced an investigation on behalf of Champignon Brands Inc. (“Champignon” or the “Company”) (OTC: SHRMF ) investors concerning the Company’s possible violations of the federal securities laws.
+Glancy Prongay & Murray LLP (“GPM”), a leading national shareholder rights law firm, announces that a class action lawsuit has been filed on behalf of investors who purchased or otherwise acquired Champignon Brands Inc. (“Champignon” or the “Company”) (OTC: SHRMF ) securities between March 27, 2020 and February 17, 2021 , inclusive (the “Class Period”).
+Champignon investors have until June 9, 2021 to file a lead plaintiff motion.

 If you suffered a loss on your Champignon investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at https://www.glancylaw.com/cases/champignon-brands-inc/ .
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at shareholders@glancylaw.com to learn more about your rights.